 Control the Content

-One of the advantages of a landing page is that it can contain more information than the call to action button on your home page.
+One of the advantages of real estate landing pages is that they can contain more information than the call to action button on your home page.
 However, internet visitors get bored extremely quickly.
 In fact, research shows that you have seven seconds to get a visitor’s attention.

 Don’t write a book.
 Understand that the people who clicked on your original offer are already somewhat interested in your offer.
 Given that, make sure that the content on the page:

 - Is easy to read.
 Use a large font and use white space effectively.